-Day & Night Cereal Bar brings nostalgic west coast foodie trend to Greenwood park mall
+Day & Night Cereal Bar brings nostalgic West Coast foodie trend to Greenwood Park Mall

 But it all started in Los Angeles.

 “The owner in California and I, we both used to get in trouble when we were younger for having multiple boxes of cereal… I’d open all of them because I like to have two or three different cereals in my bowl,” Wimberly explained.
-“So, to find a gentleman that had the same common interest as myself, and we started a business and we happen to be friends.”
+“So to find a gentleman that had the same common interest as myself… we started a business and we happen to be friends.”

-“We took it personal to bring one to Indianapolis and not let the trend go to a major city before it comes to Indianapolis,” he explained.
+“We took it personal to bring one to Indianapolis and not let the trend go to a major city before it comes to Indianapolis,” said Wimberly.
 “Indianapolis and Indiana are known for a variety of things, so we wanted to make this a staple here in our city and have the other cities look at us as a trend setter.”

-Here, creativity is key.
+Creativity is key here.
 Employees encourage customers to mix and match cereals.
-With classics like Cap n’ Crunch and Cheerios to exotic options from all over the world.
+There are classics like Cap n’ Crunch and Cheerios to exotic options from all over the world.

 “We encourage the BYOB which is build your own bowl,” he explained.
 “You come in, you choose two different cereals and two different toppings.”